 The Costs Of A Birth Injury

 Birth injuries often require extensive medical treatment, with the most severe conditions requiring a lifetime of care.
-The costs of this treatment can quickly become unmanageable for most families.
-For severe disabilities like cerebral palsy, lifetime costs can exceed $1 million.
+The costs of thesse treatments can quickly become unmanageable for most families.
+For severe disabilities like cerebral palsy, lifetime healthcare costs can even exceed $1 million.
 Depending on the severity of your child’s condition, he or she may require:

 - Physical, occupational, speech, and other therapies